 Prioritize Your Health #1: Eat Well

 One of the smartest things you can do for your overall health is to eat well.
 I’m not talking about being a food Gestapo or anything.
-I’m simply suggesting that you focus on making the best food choices you can for you and your family.
-Be aware of what you are really eating by reading labels thoroughly and researching healthy foods.
+I’m simply suggesting that you focus on making the best food choices you can for yourself and your family.
+Be aware of what you are eating by reading labels thoroughly and researching healthy foods.
 It’s OK to have treats occasionally but make sure you know at what price they come.
-A couple examples of yummy healthy foods are Granola with fruit and coconut yogurt or smoothies made with fruits and coconut water.
+A couple of examples of yummy healthy foods are Granola with fruit and coconut yogurt or smoothies made with fruits and coconut water.
 Most importantly, eat what helps your body feel good.

 Prioritize Your Health #1: Take Control of Any Chronic Conditions

 Conditions like Repetitive Strain Injury or RSI may feel like they will last forever but it doesn’t have to be that way.
-Knowledge, focus, and the right tools can make things better, if not completely reverse it.
+Knowledge, focus, and the right tools can make things better, if not completely reverse them.
 Being a woman who has dealt with several chronic conditions, I know there is always a way to improve your overall health.
 One of the ways I have done so well is to find the right doctor.
 You need someone on your side who listens and is ultimately interested in getting you better.

 Prioritize Your Health #3: Stay Informed